aws-samples/SageMaker_seq2seq_WordPronunciation/README.md

 ## create_vocab_proto.py

-Helper python script to generate a recordIO file from tokenized source and target sequences in numpy array.
+Helper python script to generate a recordIO file from pairs of tokenized source and target sequences in numpy array.

 ## record_pb2.py

-Another helper python script to generate a recordIO file from tokenized source and target sequences in numpy array.
+Another helper python script to generate a recordIO file from pairs of tokenized source and target sequences in numpy array.

 ## License